-Having delivered the 2023 Revaluation of all non-domestic properties, including entering many subjects within public parks which had previously been excluded from entry by legislation, focus shifted to the receipt and logging of challenges against entries in the Roll.
+Having delivered the 2023 Revaluation of all non-domestic properties, including entering many subjects within public parks which had previously been excluded from entry by legislation, focus shifted to dealing with the Proposals received, challenging some entries in the Roll.

-Alongside this, the first of the new annual audit of around 2,500 self-catering properties began, with forms being sent to all occupiers to collect data to establish if the properties satisfied the requirement to be in the Valuation Roll for 2022/23.
-Where they did not, they were removed from Valuation Rolls and placed in the Council Tax List.
+Alongside this, the annual audit of self-catering properties continues, with forms now being sent to all occupiers to collect data to establish if the properties satisfied the requirement to be in the Valuation Roll for each financial year.
+Where they do not, they are removed from Valuation Rolls and placed in the Council Tax List.